throat singing and nomadic culture

 DAY 11/12 - Kyzyl

-We’ll spend two days in Kyzyl, a pleasant Soviet provincial capital with a unique Mongol flavour: Buddhist temples, socialist monuments, brutalist architectures, shaman houses, interesting museums and exotic bazaars.
+We’ll spend two nights and a full day in Kyzyl, a pleasant Soviet provincial capital with a unique Mongol flavour: Buddhist temples, socialist monuments, brutalist architectures, shaman houses, interesting museums and exotic bazaars.

 The daily schedule will vary depending on whether you are going to travel to Tuva during Naadym (midsummer, exact dates vary from year to year) or outside the festivity period.